General Questions

 How do I send you my assignments?
 What format should they be in?

-You can email them to me or share them via Google Docs.
+You can email them to [email protected] or share them via Google Docs.

-Your first assignment will be in PDF, but all assignments after that should be in .doc or .docx format so I can use Microsoft Word’s Track Changes to show you in-line suggestions and make comments.
+Some assignments may be downloadable PDFs, but any others should be sent in .doc or .docx format so I can use Microsoft Word’s Track Changes to show you in-line suggestions and make comments.

 If you do not have Microsoft Word, you can share the file with me via Google Docs and I can download it as a .docx file for editing, and then upload the new file upon completion.